stranger and falling recklessly in love,

 Someone you know is getting married.
 They've asked you to speak at their reception.
 Unfortunately, there's some bad blood between you — maybe they're an ex or a person you were one-sidedly in love with, maybe they're a family member that you haven't always gotten along with or secretly resent, maybe you love the friend/relative but can't stand the person they're marrying.
 Something like that.

-- Subversion in Shade, the Changing Man; Lenny is invited to her uncle's wedding, years after he babysat her as a child, and masturbated while watching her sleep.
+- Shade, the Changing Man: Subverted: Lenny is invited to her uncle's wedding, years after he babysat her as a child, and masturbated while watching her sleep.
 She has everyone's attention when she gets onto the table in front of the married couple, expecting a speech.
 She simply unfastens her dress and lets it fall off her with a smirk on her face.
 The reception ended in family violence.

-- In an issue of X-Men, Emma Frost is invited to the wedding of her former friend from college, and she asks Wolverine to come along (because why not).
+- X-Men: In X-Men Unlimited #4, Emma Frost is invited to the wedding of her former friend from college, and she asks Wolverine to come along (because why not).
 The two are treated with scorn for being known mutants and for Emma's sexual past with the groom.
 After the best man embarrasses her in his speech, Emma takes the mic and gives a nice little speech of her own...and outs the groom as a mutant.
 The guests are all shocked and the visibly-pregnant bride is particularly horrified.
 Emma and Logan leave right after, and he goes all "What the Hell, Hero?" during the drive back.
 She says he can now join the fight, but turns away and looks out the window with mixed regret.

 - In an issue of True Story Swear To God, Tom is at his brother's wedding and one of the bridesmaids gives a toast that basically says "You spend time together, fight a lot, divide everything up and get divorced, and be alone."
 She then holds up her glass with an Ax-Crazy smile, while the male half of the wedding party forces painful, rictus-looking smiles onto their faces to get through it, though they are able to joke about it afterwards, saying "Never let a divorcee make the toast."